padok-team/terraform-azurerm-keyvault/README.md

-# CLOUD_PROVIDER TYPE Terraform module
+# Azure keyvault Terraform module

 Terraform module which creates a Key vault resources on Azure.